MoritzR/fints2ledger/README.md

 With the argument `--no-csv` the program will not create a csv file with banking transactions itself (default ist fints -> csv -> ledger).
 Instead, it will convert directly from a csv file to ledger.
 This is useful when all transactions have already been downloaded or when converting from another source than FinTS to ledger.

 The csv file must provide a headline which names the columns.
-The column names are then used to fill the value in the template file.
+The column names are then used to fill the values in the template file.
 Example:
 ```
 date;amount;currency;payee;posting;purpose